 - A baby brush for any flaky skin on head

 - An organic cotton towel for after bath drying and cuddles

 Fill Your Tub or Sink With Water

 Fill the tub up with about three inches of water (90 degrees or so) for bathing a newborn.
 Feel free to use a tub specifically for newborns, but we’ve also found success using a normal bath tub or kitchen sink!
 (Babies are slippery, so sometimes it’s helpful to put a towel underneath them while they’re in the water.)

-After the sink or tub is full of about 3″ of water, test water first to make sure the water is lukewarm before putting baby in.
+After the sink or tub is full of about 3 inches of water, test to make sure the temperature is lukewarm before putting baby in.
 Slowly ease your baby into the tub feet first.
 You should use one hand to support the baby’s head and neck.
 Make sure your baby is relaxed and comfortable.
 Be prepared for some tears.
 Not all babies like the feeling of being lowered into water, especially not at first.
 But who knows, your babe might love the water right away!

 Washing That Baby!